 To be eligible for a Theatre Scholarship, you must be an incoming first-year or transfer student who has been accepted for admission to Concordia College, have at least a 3.0 cumulative GPA (non-weighted), and have exhibited proficiency in theatre performance or production.

-The initial screening will be based on the scholarship application, which includes an essay and a theatrical résumé.
-Students applying for Backstage/Production Crew may also provide a portfolio.
-The essay topic for your application is: “How do the talents and skills of theatre prepare you for a meaningful life and contribute positively to the world?”
-Your essay should be a minimum of one and a maximum of three double-spaced pages.
+The initial screening will be based on a scholarship application, an essay, and a theatrical resume.
+Your resume may include performance and/or technical experience.
+The essay topic for your application is: "How do the talents and skills of theatre prepare you for a meaningful life and contribute positively to the world?"
+Your essay must be double-spaced and should be at least one page but no more than three pages.